Astery0502/Notes/vim/vim_learn.md

 > Only be used while in Visual mode or after an operator
 > modifiers 'a' and 'i'  differs from mode key

----

 1. Modifier
-	1. a ---  around, leading or trailing white space is included, but not counted
-	2. i ---  inside, white space between words is counted

 2. Text object
-	1. w --- word, a sequence of non-blank characters, move to the start
-	2. W --- same as the w, but move to the end
-	3. s --- sentence, end at punctuation by a space or tab
-	4. p --- paragraph, after aeach empty line
-	5. various blocks --- [], {}, (), \<\>, "", ''
 	6. block symbol
-		1. b --- ()
-		2. B --- {}
-		3. t --- tag block, \<tag\> for HTML and XML

 * Usage after an operator
 	1. For non-block objects: